clustertech/cpfs-os/docs/user-guide/install.md

     $ sudo mount -t cpfs ... -o log-path=<log path> -o -d

-Apart from that, the `SIGUSR2` signal can be sent to the CPFS server or mount client program to show in log files some information about the messages that are awaiting processing, and the recent requests received.
+Apart from that, the `SIGUSR2` signal can be sent to the CPFS server or client program to show in log files some information about the messages that are awaiting processing, and the recent requests received.

-# Shutdown #

-The CPFS system can be stopped using `cpfs_cli`.
-Alternatively, you may stop CPFS by:

-    $ sudo kill -SIGUSR1  <PID of active MS>

-This causes the CPFS system, including MSs, DSs and FCs, to shutdown.

-A FC may be disconnected from the CPFS servers by `umount`.
-Under some scenarios (e.g., CPFS already crashed due to multiple faults, or bugs in FUSE or CPFS), it is possible that `umount` is unable to complete.
-In such cases, you can use the `fusectl` filesystem to abort the FC without shutting down the machine running it.
-You should first mount the `fusectl` filesystem, if it has not already been
-mounted:

-    $ sudo mount -t fusectl fusectl /sys/fs/fuse/connections/

-After that, you can find a directory under `/sys/fs/fuse/connections` with a numeric name like `20`.
-It contains a file called `abort`, writing anything into it will abort all CPFS operations.
-I.e., all incomplete and new requests will immediately receive failure reply.
-At this point you should be able to `umount` the filesystem.